In this article, I’ll use examples to answer a few of the most frequently asked questions about 200W solar panels, such as:

 For example, you’ll either need one 100Ah Lithium-Iron-Phosphate (LiFePo4) battery or two 100Ah Sealed Lead-Acid batteries wired in parallel.

 Even though the energy source is the same (one 200w solar panel), the battery capacity needed is relative to the type of battery.
-That’s because a battery’s cycle life is affected by how deep you discharge it (depth of discharge), and some battery types are affected more than others.
+That’s because a battery’s cycle life is affected by how deep you discharge it (depth of discharge), and some battery types are more affected by this than others.

-for example, the optimal depth of discharge for a lead-acid battery is around 50%, while for a lithium battery it’s 80% or more.
-If these batteries are discharged deeper than recommended, they won’t last as long they should
+For example, the optimal depth of discharge for a lead-acid battery is around 50%, while for a lithium battery, it’s 80% or more.
+If these batteries are discharged deeper than recommended, they won’t last as long as they should

 For a bigger solar energy system, there are a few more variables to consider when determining the number of batteries you need.